Seednode/pinglog/README.md

-  -q, --quiet                              only display summary at end -s, --size uint16                        size of payload, in bytes (default 56) -w, --timeout duration                   connection timeout (default 2562047h47m16.854775807s) -t, --timestamp                          prepend timestamps to output -T, --ttl uint16                         maximum time-to-live (default 128)
+  -q, --quiet                              only display summary at end -s, --size uint16                        size of payload, in bytes (default 56) -w, --timeout duration                   connection timeout (default 2562047h47m16.854775807s) -t, --timestamp                          prepend timestamps to output (default true) -T, --ttl uint16                         maximum time-to-live (default 128)

 Use "pinglog [command] --help" for more information about a command.